Skip to main content

 • music

-• “There's no real music, but the noises of the city and the constant sound of the rain, along with the occasional advertisement for a fictional in-game product, all do a great job of bringing the game world to life.”
+• “There's no real music but the noises of the city and the constant sound of rain, along with occasional fictional in-game advertisements, all do a great job of bringing the game world to life.”

-• “There is no music, except for this *deep breath* god awful drum solo that plays when you are in the vicinity of certain nightclubs in the game; and when I mean 'in the vicinity' I am talking about the IRL equivalent of several city blocks.”
+• “There is no music, except for this god-awful drum solo that plays when you are in the vicinity of certain nightclubs in the game; and when I say 'in the vicinity,' I mean the equivalent of several city blocks.”

 • “There is also no soundtrack at all.”